Connecting Infrared Surface Brightness Fluctuation Distances to Type Ia Supernova Hosts: Testing the Top Rung of the Distance Ladder: Analysis

 \citet{riess09} outlined the steps needed to calibrate \snia\ occurring in Cepheid-calibrated host galaxies and apply that to the Hubble flow.
 Cosmological effects become important in the Hubble flow, so the equation relating the local \hubble\ parameter with redshift includes deceleration/acceleration correction terms in the form of expansions in redshift.
 We modify Equation~14 from \citet{riess09} to directly use the distance moduli output by SALT2, $\mu_{s2}$.
 These SALT2 distances have been calculated based on Equation~1 with the fiducial \snia\ absolute magnitude, $M_B$, assigned an arbitrary value.
 Thus, the $\mu_{s2}$ values can be shifted by a constant, $\Delta M$, that is equivalent to varying $M_B$.
 That is, the SBF (or Cepheid) calibrators are used to estimate $\Delta M$ and from it, $H_0$.
 We define a parameter, $\log H_{s2}$, based on the Hubble flow SALT2 distance moduli:

 where $z$ is the redshift in the CMB frame, $q_0$, is the deceleration parameter, and $j_0$ is the jerk parameter.
-We set $q_0=-0.54\pm0.06$ with $j_0$ fixed at $1.0$ (Brout et al. 2022; in prep).
+We set $q_0=-0.54\pm0.06$ with $j_0$ fixed at $1.0$ \citep{riess21}.
 Each supernova in the Hubble flow provides a $\log H_{s2}$ value, and a weighted average is calculated.
 The resulting average $\log H_{s2}$ for each sub-sample is given at the bottom of Table~\ref{samples}.

 The difference between each calibrator distance modulus, $\mu_{calib}$, and its corresponding supernova SALT2 distance modulus, $\mu_{s2}$, provides the magnitude offset, $\Delta M=\mu_{s2}-\mu_{calib}\,$, from the arbitrary $M_B$ assumed during the SALT2 fitting.
 Working directly with distance moduli, each \snia\ in a calibrated host provides an estimate of \hnot\ through,